 \subsection{Comparative evaluation}

-This comparative study primarily aims to evaluate the interactive performance of each formulation.
-To ensure a fair comparison across different formulations, shared parameters (e.g., objective function weights) are kept identical, while controller-specific parameters are tuned to produce similar behavior in non-interaction simulation.
-Additionally, fixed random seeds are used to guarantee identical initialization of simulations and opponent input samples across controllers.
-We evaluate controller performance through Monte Carlo simulations in the ramp merging scenario, with randomized initial positions and velocities centered around likely interaction scenarios. \shuhao{The results of Monte Carlo simulations are summarized in Table~\ref{tab:comparison}, reported as mean~$\pm$~standard deviation over 600 runs.} Each MPC formulation is tested on 300 trials per opponent type (aggressive and cautious).
-Performance is assessed using multiple metrics: Safety is evaluated via collision rate and minimum inter-agent distance; efficiency by front-merging rate and completion time; comfort and energy by control effort (cumulative squared inputs) and maximal absolute acceleration; and overall performance by trajectory cost, defined as the accumulated stage cost $l$ over the trajectory.
+\ifarxiv To compare the formulations fairly, shared parameters (e.g., objective weights) are identical across controllers, while controller-specific parameters are tuned to produce similar behavior in non-interactive simulations.
+Fixed random seeds ensure identical scenario initialization and opponent samples across controllers. \fi We evaluate controller performance through Monte Carlo simulations in the ramp merging scenario, with randomized initial positions and velocities centered around likely interaction scenarios. \ififac The vehicle dynamics in~\eqref{eq:sys} are realized as a double integrator; further implementation details are provided in the extended version. \fi The results of Monte Carlo simulations are summarized in Table~\ref{tab:comparison}, reported as mean~$\pm$~standard deviation over 600 runs.
+Each MPC formulation is tested on 300 trials per opponent type (aggressive and cautious).
+Performance is assessed using multiple metrics: safety is evaluated via collision rate and minimum inter-agent distance; efficiency by front-merge rate and completion time; comfort and energy by control effort (cumulative squared inputs) and maximal absolute acceleration; and overall performance by trajectory cost, defined as the accumulated stage cost $\ell$ over the trajectory.